yunks128/unity-helm-repository/README.md

 The easiest way to get started is to use a template: `helm create my-unity-chart` and modify its contents from there!

 ## How do I add my Helm chart to the repository?

+To deploy your Chart to Unity, you need to have supplied it to our repository.
+This will make it available to our deployment service and to other consumers.
+The easiest way to do that is to

+- Fork this repository
+- Create a branch in your fork and add your chart and all the associated files to the charts directory, ensure your chart has a unique name.
+- Create a Pull Request
+- Notify the Unity CS team that your PR is awaiting review.

+Once the pull request is merged, your chart will then be available for installation on the Unity platform.